Bioinformatics for Beginners

 Target audience

-A two-day course for students and other life scientists who are just starting with bioinformatics.
+A six-weeks course for researchers who are starting with bioinformatics.

 Prerequisites for this course: Although not required, familiarity with python or a coding language is recommended.
 Participants should bring laptops that have a working terminal.